 The FARM and UAFs are not required to maintain capital.
 The FARM and UAFs allocate their transactions and balances to members, and those members are responsible for maintaining appropriate capital to support those transactions and balances in accordance with applicable insurance regulatory requirements.

-For the years ended October 31, 2023 and 2022 (in thousands of Canadian dollars)
+For the year ended October 31, 2024 (in thousands of Canadian dollars)

 9. FINANCIAL RISK MANAGEMENT

 Financial risks

 Credit risk